mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 In the era of React Server Components and the Next.js App Router, component libraries like Material UI must make some paradigm-shifting changes to reap the potential performance gains by moving more of the work of rendering the UI from run time to build time.

 Trouble is, the "traditional" CSS-in-JS solutions we rely on aren't able to come along with us because so much of what they do happens at run time.
-And with nearly 50% of respondents indicating they use styled-components in [State of CSS 2023](https://2023.stateofcss.com/en-US/css-in-js/), we're looking at a whole lot of developers who have no clear path forward from here.
+And with nearly 50% of respondents indicating they use styled-components in [State of CSS 2023](https://2023.stateofcss.com/en-US/css-in-js/), we're looking at a whole lot of React developers who have no clear path forward from here.

-For a library as widely used as Material UI, the biggest challenge to keeping up with the times is to do so while introducing as few breaking changes as humanly possible, to maintain a consistent and reliable developer experience without asking users to completely change the way they build UI components.
+For a library as widely used as Material UI, the biggest challenge is to stay up-to-date while introducing as few breaking changes as humanly possible, to maintain a consistent and reliable developer experience without asking users to completely change the way they build UI components.

 That's where Pigment CSS comes in.